Skip to content

 A crime scene investigation kit is the physical toolset a Scene of Crime Officer (SOCO) carries to a scene to identify, collect, package and forward physical evidence.
 In Indian practice, the kit hierarchy runs through four tiers: a basic field kit (carried in every patrol vehicle), an investigator's kit (held by the IO and SOCO), a mobile crime scene laboratory (a vehicle-mounted lab operated by the state FSL), and the main FSL itself.
 The 2023 push that changed everything is Section 176(3) of the Bharatiya Nagarik Suraksha Sanhita (BNSS), which makes a forensic team visit mandatory at the scene of every offence punishable with seven years or more imprisonment.
 State FSLs scrambled, and mobile CSI vans went from a Delhi-and-Maharashtra novelty to a national rollout target across Karnataka, Gujarat, Tamil Nadu and a dozen other states.

-Here's the bit that the syllabus glosses over.
-You'd assume the most important item in a CSI kit is something glamorous like the ALS torch or the fingerprint powder.
-It isn't.
-The most important item is the sealed packet bag and the wax-thread roll that closes it, because every other piece of evidence has to land inside one.
-A scene processed with a brilliant ALS sweep but a torn packet bag is a scene that loses at trial.
-The kit is graded by its weakest link, not its flashiest tool.
+The most important item in a CSI kit is the sealed packet bag and the wax-thread roll that closes it, because every other piece of recovered evidence must land inside one.
+A scene processed with a thorough ALS sweep but a torn or improperly sealed packet bag loses evidentiary value at trial.
+The kit is only as strong as its weakest link.

 Key terms